- Visit the marine life in Walvis Bay Lagoon

 Accommodation in the national park ranges from affordable tent camping to luxury hotels.
 One excellent option is Planet Baobab, which has been voted as one of the top 10 most extraordinary places to stay in the world by Lonely Planet.

 The landscape is an arid, salty desert where animals and plants struggle to survive under the harsh, hot winds of the dry season.
 With only saltwater available, the only plant life that survives the dry months is a thin layer of blue-green algae.
 However, the arrival of the rains signals the beginning of one of the world's biggest wildlife migrations, bringing vast herds of wildebeest, zebras, migratory birds, and the predators that prey on them.
 The pan is also the home of the only two breeding populations of Greater Flamingos in southern Africa.

 Spend your time here enjoying game drives, bird watching, and exploring the town of Gweta.

 Day 17: Makgadikgadi Pans to Moremi Game Reserve & Okavango Delta

-Drive three hours (1320 miles/ 193 km) northwest to Maun, then take a light aircraft flight over the Okavango Delta to your lodge, where you'll stay for the next two nights.
-Land at camp, then check-in for your fully inclusive stay.
+Drive three hours (1320 mi/ 193 km) northwest to Maun, then take a light aircraft flight over the Okavango Delta to your lodge, where you'll stay for the next two nights.
+Land at camp, then check in for your fully inclusive stay.